16192 Coastal Hwy, Lewes, DE 19958-3608

 The best sleeping pads for women (and men) are lighter while providing a comfortable night’s sleep.
 The weight of a sleeping mat is essential to women who go backpacking, and heavy foam pads could rob you of enjoyment on a trip.
 The best women’s sleeping pads are lightweight!

 Sleeping pads that include foam are some of the most comfortable sleeping pads to spend the night on, and you can choose between closed and open foam pads, air pads, or even hammocks.
 If you put more weight on comfort, a sleeping mat with extra padding will likely suit your needs, though it could be heavier than other options.

 For backpackers who prioritize convenience and compactness, a closed cell foam or an air pad is usually preferred.
 These pads are lightweight and can be compressed to a size similar to a water bottle, though they often offer little to no insulation.

 The color of your sleeping pad won’t change its functionality, but it can brighten your mood!
 Be sure to choose a sleeping pad color that matches your vibe.
 Are you looking for an earth tone that blends with the natural world?
 Or would you prefer a loud color that stands out and brings a little extra joy?
 Maybe you like all of your gear to match, and the perfect hue means a lot to you.

 Best Sleeping Pads for Women in the Outdoors

 Women have different sleeping needs from men.
 The female hormones and metabolic rate influence this contrasting quality.
 Due to lower metabolic rates, women tend to have lower body temperatures.
-When sleeping the night in the outdoors, experts recommend using sleeping pads with higher R-values for female campers to stay warm and comfortable.
-Lastly, to save on space and travel light, look for a pad that fits right to your body shape and size.
+When sleeping outdoors, experts recommend using pads with higher R-values for female campers to stay warm and comfortable.
+Lastly, to save on space and travel light, look for a pad that fits your body shape and size.
 There you have it!
 We hope this guide helps you make a wise buying decision for a sleeping pad.